-Registration for spring courses are now open!
+Registration for summer courses are now open!

 Since the program’s inception, the BIM certificate courses have been offered in conjunction with InBIA events, giving participants at least two opportunities per year to complete requirements.
 The courses are also be offered regionally or internationally upon request.
 In-person classes create an atmosphere of collaboration, and participants make connections that continue long after the courses are over.
 The classroom setting allows for robust discussions and group activities.

 The next face-to-face training will take place in conjunction with the 31st International Conference on Business Incubation.

 Online Course Format

 Online certificate courses take two weeks to complete – ten days for instruction and learning, followed by a four-day testing window.
 Each course is equivalent to seven hours of in-class training and contains the same content as the classroom-based courses, but has been specially designed for the online format.
 The courses are self-guided, though they include two one-hour Webinars and one office hour session with experienced instructors who will answer questions and enhance the online content with practical examples and personal knowledge.
 These online sessions will be recorded and made available to all participants.

 At the end of the course, participants will have four days to demonstrate their knowledge by answering 40-50 questions in a 90-minute period.
 External resources are allowed within the testing time limit.
 Participants must earn a 75% or higher score to pass the course.